Golf Tutorials

 By Spencer Lanoue

-Hearing a golfer talk about opening the face can sound like a secret code, but it’s one of the most fundamental concepts for controlling your ball.
-Understanding what it means, why it happens, and when to use it intentionally is a massive step a playing better, more creative golf.
+Hearing a golfer talk about opening the face can sound like a secret code, but it's one of the most fundamental concepts for controlling your ball.
+Understanding what it means, why it happens, and when to use it intentionally is a massive step towards playing better, more creative golf.
 This guide will walk you through exactly what an open clubface is, how to use it to your advantage, and how to fix it when it’s causing that dreaded slice.

 What Does an Open Clubface Actually Mean?

 In the simplest terms, an open clubface is when the face of your golf club is pointing to the right of your target line at impact (for a right-handed golfer).
 Imagine your clubface is the front door of your house.
-If it's pointing straight down the a at your target, it's square.
+If it's pointing straight at your target, it's square.
 If it's pointing to the left of the target, it's closed.
 And if it's pointing to the right of the target, it's open.

 This single factor - where the face is pointing the moment it meets the ball - has the biggest influence on the initial direction and spin of your golf ball.
 An open face imparts a left-to-right spin, which results in a fade or, more commonly for amateur golfers, a slice.
 While an unintentionally open face is a common cause of high, weak shots that curve hard to the right, learning to open the face intentionally is a skill used for some of the most impressive shots in golf.